Kanomble/curvibacter_transcriptomics/README.md

 ## Kallisto read mapping procedure
 <div style="text-align: justify">
-The trimmed reads, as well as the trimmed and deduplicated reads, were mapped against the RefSeq genome (GCF_002163715.1) of *Curvibacter* sp.
+The trimmed reads, as well as the trimmed and deduplicated reads, were mapped against the RefSeq genome (GCF_002163715.1) of <i>Curvibacter</i> sp.
 AEP1-3.
 The mapping procedure was executed using the Kallisto software (Version: 0.45.0).
 Kallisto utilizes an innovative approach known as pseudoalignment to rapidly determine the compatibility of RNA-seq reads with potential transcripts, rather than aligning each read to a reference genome.
 This approach significantly speeds up the quantification process while maintaining accuracy.

 Before mapping with Kallisto we need to generate an index file, this was done by using following command: